The addition of lemon juice and lemon zest makes these strawberry popsicles are so light and refreshing!

 - finely grated zest from half a lemon

-- optional: sliced kiwis, carrot-orange juice
+- carrot-orange juice

 Instructions